milos85vasic/Website-Sonar/README.md

 Tool used to periodically ping associated websites and trigger alarm if website is unavailable.

+This version (1.2.X) is currently in phase of development (it is not usable yet).
+See releases section for V1.1.X versions.

 ## How to use

 - Make sure [Requests](http://docs.python-requests.org/en/latest/) python library is installed on your system